Georgeanna-Li/Capstone_CFI/README.md

 It is a portable, extensible, open source platform for managing containerized workloads.
 It acts like a clustering service which can manage all the resources, and schedule them.
 In the deployment stage, it defines the structure of the containers.

-The overview of the image below is that whatever requests come from the website,
+The overview of the [image](https://github.com/Georgeanna-Li/Capstone_CFI/blob/df76ea0a0832a864252f24ed42c1f8c5d17b8995/Screen%20Shot%202022-05-03%20at%2009.52.36.png) below is that whatever requests come from the website, there will be an `ingress` that's asking for services.
+And the services will route to available pods.

 ### CI/CD